BioinformaticsToolsmith/EnhancerMatcher/README.md

     Set this parameter to output_cam_pdf = True

+4. If you want a colorblind friendly CAM model generated then locate the second cell and locate colorblind_friendly.

+    Set this parameter to colorblind_friendly = True

-4. If you want to change the output directory locate and edit output_dir with your output directory.
+5. If you want to change the output directory locate and edit output_dir with your output directory.

-5. Once you edit the parameters, run the entire notebook and the outputs will be generated in the output directory.
+6. Once you edit the parameters, run the entire notebook and the outputs will be generated in the output directory.

 ## To Run our Tests:
 1. Look inside the Test_Input folder, inside are two fasta files: